Advertising-Analytics-LLC/serverless-aws-fec-data-collectionor/README.md

 The `bin/` has useful scripts that can be called via `make` targets defined in the `Makefile`.

 ### Functions
 The data-flow diagram below shows events, lambdas, queues, and RDS tables.
-Most data originates with the [FEC API](https://api.open.fec.gov/developers/) but also uses [fecfile](https://github.com/esonderegger/fecfile) to parse FEC filings from `https://docquery.fec.gov/paper/posted/{fec_file_id}.fec`
+Most data originates with the [FEC API](https://api.open.fec.gov/developers/) but also uses [fecfile](https://github.com/esonderegger/fecfile) to parse FEC filings from `https://docquery.fec.gov/paper/posted/{fec_file_id}.fec`.
+You can also view the lambdas, along with monitoring and logging, through the [aws console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/applications/serverless-aws-python3-fec-datasync-dev?tab=overview)./

 ![](docs/data-flow-diagram.png)